 Crew, people 2

 In mid-2017, Airbus announced the creation of an improved A380 Plus.
-The main focus of the improvements was to reduce the cost of the car, which in theory should increase the demand for the aircraft.
+The main direction of improvements was to reduce the cost of the aircraft, which in theory should increase demand for the aircraft.

 At the same time, the redesigned cabins are designed to accommodate a record 933 passengers.
-The capacity has been improved due to the tighter cabin layout and the reduction in the area of the service compartments.
+Capacity has been improved due to a tighter cabin layout and a reduction in the area of service compartments.

-Externally, the A380 Plus does not differ much from its predecessor - the main changes concerned the wing design, which should have a reduced drag.
+Externally, the A380 Plus is not very different from its predecessor - the main changes affected the design of the wing, which should have reduced drag.

-The modified power plants of Rolls-Royce and Engine Alliance have reduced fuel consumption and increased thrust by 7%, but there is no official data on them in the public domain.
+Modified Rolls-Royce and Engine Alliance power plants have reduced fuel consumption and increased thrust by 7%, but there is no official data on them in the public domain.

 Video